Information for ESRC award holders

 ESRC stipends are paid in three instalments, based on the number of months in each term.

-Any maintenance payments will be paid direct to your UK bank account saved in the Finance Hub.
+Any maintenance payments will be paid direct to your UK bank account saved in the Finance Hub which can be accessed from the Fees, Income and Credit Control web pages.
 More information on Maintenance payments.

 If you have been given a fees only award, you will not be eligible for a maintenance stipend from the ESRC, but you will receive an equivalent award from LSE.